athiththan11/IP-Block-Handler/README.md

 > To use the handler implementation on lower versions of the API Manager, please change the required dependency versions in the `pom.xml` and build the project as instructed in [Build](#build).

+> **Mediator Implementation**
+>
+> Find the mediator implementation of the IP-Block under the [medaitor](https://github.com/athiththan11/IP-Block-Handler/tree/mediator) branch with the instructions on engaging the mediator in `Global Mediation sequence` with `local-entries`

 ## Build

 Execute the following command from the root directory of the project to build